 b.
 Instruct client to avoid powder and creams to the area.

 c.
-Instruct client to apply heating pad to the site.
+Instruct client to apply a heating pad to the site.

 d.
 Instruct client to cover the area with an air-tight dressing.